F5Networks/f5-azure-arm-templates/experimental/cluster/failover-api/existing_stack/README.md

 - This template requires a service principal.
 See the [Service Principal Setup section](#service-principal-authentication) for details, including required permissions.
 - To indicate that the next hop of a user-defined route (UDR) should be updated during failover, you must configure each UDR's parent route table resource with an Azure tag with the key name **f5_ha** and the value of **self_2nic** (this is the default self IP name created by the template; if necessary, this can be the name of a different self IP address onfigured on the the BIG-IP VE).
 You must also create an Azure tag with the key **f5_tg** and value of **traffic-group-1** (or the name of a different traffic group you have configured on the BIG-IP VE).
 For details, see [Customizing the Next Hop of Azure User-Defined Routes](#customizing-the-next-hop-of-azure-user-defined-routes).
 - This solution uses calls to the Azure REST API to read and update Azure resources such as storage accounts, network interfaces, and route tables.
 For the solution to function correctly, you must ensure that the BIG-IP(s) can connect to the Azure REST API on port 443.
+- This solution uses calls to the Azure REST API to read and update Azure resources, this has specifically been tested in Azure Commercial Cloud.
+Additional cloud environments such as Azure Goverment, Azure Germany and Azure China cloud have not yet been tested.

 ## Important configuration notes

-- See the **[Configuration Example](#configuration-example)** section for a configuration diagram and description for this solution.
+- You have the option of using a password or SSH public key for authentication.
+If you choose to use an SSH public key and want access to the BIG-IP web-based Configuration utility, you must first SSH into the BIG-IP VE using the SSH key you provided in the template.
+You can then create a user account with admin-level permissions on the BIG-IP VE to allow access if necessary.
 - See the important note about [optionally changing the BIG-IP Management port](#changing-the-big-ip-configuration-utility-gui-port).
 - This template supports service discovery.
 See the [Service Discovery section](#service-discovery) for details.
+- F5 has created an iApp for configuring logging for BIG-IP modules to be sent to a specific set of cloud analytics solutions.
+See [Logging iApp](#logging-iapp).
 - This template can send non-identifiable statistical information to F5 Networks to help us improve our templates.
 See [Sending statistical information to F5](#sending-statistical-information-to-f5).
+- This template can be used to create the BIG-IP(s) using a local VHD or Microsoft.Compute image, please see the **customImage** parameter description for more details.
 - In order to pass traffic from your clients to the servers, after launching the template, you must create virtual server(s) on the BIG-IP VE.
 See [Creating a virtual server](#creating-virtual-servers-on-the-big-ip-ve).
 - F5 has created a matrix that contains all of the tagged releases of the F5 ARM templates for Microsoft Azure and the corresponding BIG-IP versions, license types and throughputs available for a specific tagged release.
 See [azure-bigip-version-matrix](https://github.com/F5Networks/f5-azure-arm-templates/blob/master/azure-bigip-version-matrix.md).
-- F5 has created an iApp for configuring logging for BIG-IP modules to be sent to a specific set of cloud analytics solutions.
-See [Logging iApp](#logging-iapp).
-- F5 Azure ARM templates now capture all deployment logs to the BIG-IP VE in **/var/log/cloud/azure**.
-Depending on which template you are using, this includes deployment logs (stdout/stderr), Cloud Libs execution logs, recurring solution logs (metrics, failover, and so on), and more.
+- F5 ARM templates now capture all deployment logs to the BIG-IP VE in **/var/log/cloud/azure**.
+Depending on which template you are using, this includes deployment logs (stdout/stderr), f5-cloud-libs execution logs, recurring solution logs (failover, metrics, and so on), and more.
 - Supported F5 ARM templates do not reconfigure existing Azure resources, such as network security groups.
 Depending on your configuration, you may need to configure these resources to allow the BIG-IP VE(s) to receive traffic for your application.
 Similarly, templates that deploy Azure load balancer(s) do not configure load balancing rules or probes on those resources to forward external traffic to the BIG-IP(s).
 You must create these resources after the deployment has succeeded.
+- See the **[Configuration Example](#configuration-example)** section for a configuration diagram and description for this solution.
 - This template has some optional post-deployment configuration.
 See the [Post-Deployment Configuration section](#post-deployment-configuration) for details.
-- This template requires that the resource group name the deployment uses to be no longer than **35** characters as a result of limitations to tag size within Azure.
 - This template now supports associating Azure NIC IP configurations with up to two BIG-IP traffic groups, allowing each BIG-IP VE device to process traffic for applications associated with the traffic group for which the device is active.
 See [Traffic Group Configuration](#traffic-group-configuration) for instructions.
 - Persistence and connection mirroring are now supported in this template.
 It also supports mirroring of APM sessions.
 - The BIG-IP VE failover log can be found at **/var/log/cloud/azure/azureFailover.log**.
-- This template creates separate Azure storage accounts for each BIG-IP device that is a part of this deployment.
 - When configuring the template, you have the option of selecting 0 (zero) public IP addresses.
 If you select 0 public IP addresses, the BIG-IP systems **will not** create any additional IP configurations on the Azure network interfaces; however, failover of UDR next hop is still supported.
-If you require failover for your IP configurations, each IP configuration must be assigned a correctly tagged public IP address.
+If you create IP configurations post-deployment and would like them to failover, see the [Post-Deployment Configuration section](#post-deployment-configuration) for details.
+- This template may deploy additional NICs using the parameter **numberOfAdditionalNics**, if doing so it will preconfigure the BIG-IP VLAN(s) and place the interfaces into the corresponding VLAN based on the subnet name(s) provided in the parameter **additionalNicLocation**.
+Be aware that after the template deploys, the BIG-IP self IP address(es) need to be created that correspond to the Azure IP Config object for that NIC.
+You must also set the IP Config object to a **static** address instead of **dynamic** to ensure it does not change on reboot.
+- Adding additional NIC's post-deployment is possible, it requires creating an additional NIC, powering off the VM and adding the network interface to the VM.
+See Microsoft documentation for more details on adding a NIC to an existing VM. **Important**: For failover to occur, each set of additional NIC's created must be named exactly the same except for the last character, such as **additionalnic0** and **additionalnic1**.
-- You have the option of using a [BIG-IQ device](https://f5.com/products/big-iq-centralized-management) with a pool of BIG-IP licenses in order to license BIG-IP VEs using BYOL licenses.
-This solution only supports only BIG-IQ versions 5.0 - 5.3, and your BIG-IQ system must have at least 2 NICs.
+- You have the option of using a [BIG-IQ device](https://f5.com/products/big-iq-centralized-management) with a pool of BIG-IP licenses in order to license BIG-IP VEs using BYOL licenses. **Note:** The templates now support BIG-IQ licensing using an [ELA](https://www.f5.com/pdf/licensing/big-ip-virtual-edition-enterprise-licensing-agreement-overview.pdf)/[CLPv2]( https://f5.com/partners/cloud-provider) pool, which enables self-licensing of BIG-IP virtual editions (VEs). **Important:** This solution supports the two most recent versions of BIG-IQ (see the [Version Matrix](https://github.com/F5Networks/f5-azure-arm-templates/blob/master/azure-bigip-version-matrix.md) for specific versions), and your BIG-IQ system must have at least 2 NICs.

 ## Security